psa-jforestier/palmeteo/POCSAG_Weather.md

 !
 This is widely work in progress.
 Use github issue to comment !

-Some weather station (Lacrosse Starmeteo) can receive weather forecast and time synchronization without being connected to internet.
+Some weather station (La Crosse Starmeteo) can receive weather forecast and time synchronization without being connected to internet.
 They do not use DCF77 or other low-frequency time sync.
 It seems they use the POCSAG protocol on 466MHz.

 ## StarMeteo / MeteoFrance / WETTERdirekt protocols